Families of those with Addictions

 Are you frustrated and exhausted dealing with the effects of addiction in your family?
-This may be causing you to feel overwhelmed or anxious because you don’t know what to do to help.
+You may feel overwhelmed or anxious because you don’t know what to do to help.
 Caring for someone with an addiction can cause your own health and wellbeing to suffer.

-Addiction is a family disease and affects everyone, not just the addict.
-There are many resources available to help those with addictions but often family members are brought in just to support the addict.
+Addiction is a family disease and affects everyone, not just the one with addiction.
+There are many resources available to help those with addictions, but often family members are brought in just to support their loved one.
 I am here to help you as the spouse, parent, sibling, child, or other family member of those with addictions.
 I can help you cope with the stress and trauma that addiction can bring.
 I will assist with understanding the difference between enabling and empowering, help with boundary setting, and help you care for yourself.

-You may be struggling with difficulty controlling sexual thoughts or behaviors and don’t know where to turn for help.
+You may be struggling with turning to food, alcohol, sexual behaviors, or other unwanted means to cope with stress.
 These behaviors are interfering with your personal and social life.
-You feel guilt or shame about your sexual behaviors.
-Sexual issues can be difficult and confusing to understand and navigate.
+You may feel guilt or shame about these behaviors.